jameslyons/pycipher/doc/source/index.rst

 .. toctree::
    :maxdepth: 2

 Common classical ciphers implemented in Python.

-Use the table of contents in the side panel to navigate.
+The code is hosted on GitHub: https://github.com/jameslyons/pycipher

+If you find any bugs make an issue or create a pull request.

 Example usage
 -------------